Importance of Prayer

 John Livingstone 1630

-“John Livingstone spent the whole night prior to June 21, 1630, in prayer and conference, being designated to preach next day.
+“John Livingstone spent the whole night before June 21, 1630, in prayer and conference, being designated to preach next day.
 After he had been speaking for an hour and a half a few drops of rain disconcerted the people, but Livingstone asking them if they had any shelter from the storm of God’s wrath went on another hour.
 There were about 5oo converted on the spot. “—Livingstone of Shotts.

 “I once knew a minister who had a Revival fourteen winters in succession.
 I did not know how to account for it, till I saw one of his members get up to a prayer meeting and make a confession.
 ‘Brethren,’ said he, ‘I have been long in the habit of praying every Saturday night till after midnight, for the descent of the Holy Ghost upon us.
 And now, brethren,’ and he began to weep, ‘I confess that I have neglected it for two or three weeks.’
 The secret was out.
 That minister had a praying church.”—Chas.
 G. Finney.